dimfeld/website/posts/simple_state_machines.md

 });
 ```

-Then some simple UI.
+Then some UI.
 I haven't made it look nice yet as of this writing, but here's what it looks like right now.

 ![Encoding Dialog](encoding-dialog.png)